Find Affordable College Courses

 Owosso, MI

-Our 2023 rankings named Baker College the best value school in Michigan for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Baker College is a small private not-for-profit school located in the town of Owosso.
+Our analysis found Baker College to be the best value school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in Michigan.
+Baker College is a small private not-for-profit school located in the distant town of Owosso.

-The average tuition and fees for an in-state undergraduate at Baker College are $12,420 a year.
+In-state tuition fees for undergraduate students at Baker College are $12,420 per year.

 A rank of #2 on this year’s list means Grand Valley State University is a great value for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the suburb of Allendale, GVSU is a public college with a fairly large student population.
+Located in the large suburb of Allendale, GVSU is a public college with a very large student population.

 U-M also took the #1 spot in our Best Liberal Arts & Humanities Bachelor’s Degree Schools in Michigan rankings.